marmelab/react-admin/docs/CreateEdit.md

 ## The `<SimpleForm>` component

-The `<SimpleForm>` component receives the `record` as prop from its parent component.
+The `<SimpleForm>` component reads the `record` from the `RecordContext`.
 It is responsible for rendering the actual form.
 It is also responsible for validating the form data.
 Finally, it receives a `handleSubmit` function as prop, which is passed to the `form` `onSubmit` prop.

 The `<SimpleForm>` renders its child components line by line (within `<div>` components).
 It accepts Input and Field components as children.
 It relies on [react-final-form](https://github.com/final-form/react-final-form) for form handling.